port

 Meals not included

-St Anthony, on the northern tip of Newfoundland, has been the staging point for many Arctic expeditions.
+The area has often been the staging point for many Arctic expeditions.
 Explorers used its sheltered harbor to take on sled dogs and supplies in the race for the North Pole.
-In 1892, a young English doctor named Grenfell visited St Anthony and founded the Grenfell Mission.
-By sled dog and schooner, he transported medicine and education to villagers in one of the planet's most dramatically isolated regions -- the northernmost Inuit people of Newfoundland and Labrador.
+In 1892, a young English doctor named Grenfell visited St. Anthony and founded the Grenfell Mission.
+By sled dog and schooner, he transported medicine and education to villagers in one of the planet's most dramatically isolated regions – the northernmost Inuit people of Newfoundland and Labrador.

-Today, traveling by school bus, you will explore St Anthony.
-Begin at the Interpretive Center, which tells the story of the truly inspiring Dr Wilfred Grenfell -- friend to the poor, with kings and presidents as his supporters.
+Today, traveling by school bus, you will explore St. Anthony.
+Begin at the Interpretive Center, which tells the story of the truly inspiring Dr. Wilfred Grenfell – friend to the poor, with kings and presidents as his supporters.

 Additional stops include Grenfell's house, the local shopping center, and the picturesque coastal lookout at Fishing Point.
 Grenfell's home offers a chance to view artifacts gathered from a life of Arctic adventure and global philanthropy.